rrwick/rrwick.github.io/_posts/2022-02-21-dead-ends-for-assembly-qc.md

 ## Tools

-[gfastats](https://github.com/vgl-hub/gfastats) is a tool that can report graph information, and you can grep for the dead end count:
+[gfastats](https://github.com/vgl-hub/gfastats) is a tool that can report graph information, and you can grep for the dead-end count:
 ```bash
 gfastats assembly.gfa | grep "dead ends" | grep -oP "\d+"
 ```

-[Bandage](https://github.com/rrwick/Bandage) (or the active fork [BandageNG](https://github.com/asl/BandageNG)) can be [run on the command line](https://github.com/rrwick/Bandage/wiki/Command-line) to give some assembly graph information, and you can grep for the dead end count:
+[Bandage](https://github.com/rrwick/Bandage) (or the active fork [BandageNG](https://github.com/asl/BandageNG)) can be [run on the command line](https://github.com/rrwick/Bandage/wiki/Command-line) to give some assembly graph information, and you can grep for the dead-end count:
 ```bash
 Bandage info assembly.gfa | grep "Dead ends" | grep -oP "\d+"
 ```

-If you have [Unicycler](https://github.com/rrwick/Unicycler) installed for your Python instance, you can run this Python one-liner to get the dead end count:
+If you have [Unicycler](https://github.com/rrwick/Unicycler) installed for your Python instance, you can run this Python one-liner to get the dead-end count:
 ```bash
 python3 -c "import sys; import unicycler.assembly_graph; print(unicycler.assembly_graph.AssemblyGraph(sys.argv[1], 0).total_dead_end_count())" assembly.gfa
 ```